 Placenta previa is abnormal implantation of the placenta over or near the internal cervical os.
 It results from various risk factors.
 Bleeding may be spontaneous or triggered by digital examination or by onset of labor.
 Placenta previa accounts for about 20% of bleeding during late pregnancy and is most common during the 3rd trimester.

 In vasa previa, the fetal blood vessels connecting the cord and placenta overlie the internal cervical os and are in front of the fetal presenting part.
 Usually, this abnormal connection occurs when vessels from the cord run through part of the chorionic membrane rather than directly into the placenta (velamentous insertion).
 The mechanical forces of labor can disrupt these small blood vessels, causing them to rupture.
 Because of the relatively small fetal blood volume, even a small blood loss due to vasa previa can represent catastrophic hemorrhage for the fetus and cause fetal death.

 Uterine rupture may occur during labor—almost always in women who have had scarring of the uterus (eg, due to cesarean delivery, uterine surgery, or uterine infection)—or after severe abdominal trauma.

 Bleeding may also result from nonobstetric disorders.

-The evaluation of patients with vaginal bleeding during late pregnancy aims to exclude potentially serious causes of bleeding (abruptio placentae, placenta previa, vasa previa, uterine rupture).
-Bloody show of labor and abruptio placentae are diagnoses of exclusion.
+The evaluation of patients with vaginal bleeding during late pregnancy aims to exclude potentially serious causes of bleeding (placental abruption, placenta previa, vasa previa, uterine rupture).
+Bloody show of labor and placental abruption are diagnoses of exclusion.